 Larissa also reached world class level as a competitive swimmer and her key swimming achievements include: 1983 Russian Nationals Bronze (200m breaststroke) 1984 International Competition (multiple medalist in breaststroke events) 1985 All world Student Games (Gold 200m breaststroke, Silver 100m breaststroke) 1985 European Championships (200m breastroke, 5th) 1986 Champion of USSR and Canada Multiple USSR titles and medals in breaststroke events

-Khaled coaches the Platinum, Bronze and Multi-sports squads as well as assisting with the Development and Gold squads.
+Khaled coaches the Silver and Multi-sports squads.
 He joined the United team in 2013 after coaching with Coast Swim Club and Sports Waikato.
 Khaled moved to New Zealand in 2001 and started a Civil Engineering career before moving into competitive swim coaching.

 Khaled also had a distinguished competitive swimming career including swimming as part of the Egyptian national team for 7 years.
 He was ranked 1st in Egypt for 3 years and in the top 2 for 5 years.
 He swam as a professional marathon swimmer from 1996 to 1999 and represented Egypt in the World Cup series in these years.
 He was 3rd in the Lac St Jean World Cup final in 1998 and was ranked in the top 8 open water professional swimmers 1997, 1998, and 1999.